Genova Diagnostics

 Once your physician has ordered a Genova Diagnostics test for you, you can submit the CPT codes for your test to your commercial insurance plan to determine coverage.
 For information about billing options, please visit the Billing Information page.

-Support guides, charts, and additional aids can be found on the Support Materials tab.
+The Sample Report on the Support Materials tab reflects the interpretation guidance that is included on the live reports.
 Additional educational materials can be found in our Learning Library.

 Genova also offers complimentary Medical Education Consultations for healthcare providers.
 Schedule consults online by signing in to your myGDX account.